syyclops/afdd/docs/models.md

  2024-06-27 13:55:19+00 | 2024-06-27 13:56:19+00 |       2 |        231 |    1563 | 8493663d-21bf-4fa7-ba8a-163308655319-co2
  2024-06-27 13:54:19+00 | 2024-06-27 13:55:19+00 |       1 |        230 |    1252 | 5e81563a-42ca-4137-9b36-f423a6f27a73-co2

+ `anomaly_id` is not an attribute of the Anomaly class, but it is automatically generated and stored in the Postgres table.
+It is the primary key of the `anomalies` table.

 ### PointReading
 Defines the format of individual timeseries data being inserted into the Postgres `timeseries` table.
+Only used for creating sample data.

 ### TimeseriesData
 Not used at the moment.